Risk Management Frequently Asked Questions

 A. It is the employee’s responsibility to adhere to the work restrictions described on the work status report.
 Communicate with your supervisor to make the necessary arrangements for accommodations in the work environment.
 If you have questions pertaining to your accommodations, please address them immediately with the treating physician.
 The restrictions placed by your physician must be adhered to not only at work but also at home therefore expediting a quick recovery.
 It is very important to MSJC that your quality of life is not impacted.

-A. Human Resources wants to ensure all benefits are provided in a timely manner and your questions or concerns regarding workers’ compensation are addressed.
+A. Risk Management wants to ensure all benefits are provided in a timely manner and your questions or concerns regarding workers’ compensation are addressed.

 A. Please meet with your supervisor to discuss the incident/illness and complete the declination of medical treatment form.
 During this meeting you will be given the workers' compensation claim form (DWC-1), this form will be necessary if you decide to file the claim at a later time; employees have within one year of the date of injury.